internetstandards/Internet.nl/documentation/Docker-DNS.md

     test-ns-signed.example.com.
 NS     example.com.
     test-ns6-signed.example.com.
 NS     ipv6.example.com.

-The Docker image will create two DNS zones, served by the authoritative server.
+The Docker image will create two DNS zones, served by the internal authoritative name server.
 These are signed, and therefore also require the correct `DS` records.

 Obtain the `DS` records by inspecting the logs of the `unbound` service and